Car insurance is often costly, but the good news is, there are ways you can make it more affordable.

 It’s typically cheaper to pay your yearly insurance in one lump sum.
 A monthly payment plan will most probably have interest charges on top of the instalments.

 Simply shopping around and comparing a number of quotes with our comparison service can save you money.
-50% of 17-24-year-olds could save up to £263^^ on their car insurance based on Compare the Market data from the Young Drivers Report in February 2019.
+Young drivers could reduce insurance costs by nearly £230 on average by shopping around based on Compare the Market data from the Young Drivers Report in July 2019.

 ^^The average saving is based on the difference between the cheapest click-through price presented and the mean average of the top five cheapest prices presented to a customer, where a consumer has clicked through to buy.